Skip to main content

 Stages of heart failure

-Heart failure is a chronic condition that becomes more serious over time.
+Heart failure is a chronic condition that becomes more serious over time, and in some cases, may ultimately require a heart transplant.

-The process of understanding the extent of your heart failure is called staging, and it helps us design the most effective care plan for you.
+The process of understanding the extent of your heart failure is called staging, and it helps us design the most effective care plan for you, including whether a heart transplant might be needed.
 There are 4 stages of heart failure:

 Seniors at home playing a game of chess at their dining room table and laughing.